Communication and Conflict Newsletter

 • Group disputes

-The insights, observations and recommendations in the Newsletter and on the Communication and Conflict website are drawn from my own experience and daily observations of:
+The insights, observations and recommendations in the Newsletter and on the Communication and Conflict website and CAOTICA blog are drawn from my own experience and daily observations of:

 • How I have seen people respond to conflict,